A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data

-DBSCAN is a clustering method that assumes clusters differ in the density within each individual cluster.
-The method first finds ``core points'' for each cluster, which are points in the center of the cluster, and then connects close-by points to the clusters.
-It also labels some points as outliers.
-Given the fact we only want 2 classes, we placed all outliers in the class that gave the largest F-score.
-The two main parameters for this method are \verb|min_samples| which refer to the minimum sample points to define core points.
-Given that we are dealing with the same number of points in all the experiments, we found \verb|min_samples|=2 to give the best F-score.
-The other parameter is $\epsilon$, which deals with the distance needed to define a neighborhood.
-This highly depends on the distance matrix, so we studied the distribution of distance values in each distance matrix, which can be seen in Figure \ref{fig:distances}.
-This gave us a good range of values to try, and we chose the one that gave the optimal F-score.
+DBSCAN is a clustering method that finds neighbourhoods of tightly grouped points i.e., high density regions and assigns them to clusters.
+The method first finds "core points" that form the center of each cluster, and then connects each core point to its close-by neighbouring points, thereby creating the clusters.
+Points that fall far from such high density regions are labelled outliers.
+Since we only wanted two classes, we placed all outliers in the class that gave the largest F1-score.
+The two main parameters for this method are: \verb|min_samples|, which refers to the minimum number of neighbouring points required to define a core point; and $\epsilon$, the maximum distance allowed between two points in each neighbourhood.
+We found \verb|min_samples|=2 to give the best F1-score for all methods (since we ran all experiments with the same number of points, this parameter is shared).
+The value of $\epsilon$ on the other hand, highly depends on the distance metrics, so we studied the distribution of distance values in each distance metric, which can be seen in \textbf{Figure \ref{fig:distances}}.
+This gave us a good range of values to try, and we again chose the one that gave the optimal F1-score.
 The optimal values can be seen in Table \ref{tab:epsi}.